cbeck88/spirit-po/README.md

     #include <spirit_po.hpp>

-The `src/` folder, and the `Makefile`, are only for building the tests.
+(The `test/` folder contains the unit tests, built with a Makefile.
+The `test_libintl/` folder contains the validation tests against libintl, built using cmake.
+To add new test cases, just drop new `.po` files in the folder `test_libintl/po/`.)

-To make a catalog, first obtain some po content.
+To make a catalog object in your C++ program, first obtain some po content.
 Then you can build a catalog using one of three methods:
-  - `spirit_po::catalog` ctor, templated to work with any pair of iterators
+  - `spirit_po::catalog` ctor, templated to work with any pair of iterators which spirit can use.
-  - factory function `spirit_po::catalog<>::from_range` which can take any forward range of characters of any type
+  - factory function `spirit_po::catalog<>::from_range` which can take any forward range of characters of any type (such as a `std::string`).
   - factory function `spirit_po::catalog<>::from_istream` which takes any given `istream` and builds a po catalog from it.
 Spirit reads incrementally, so this does not require reading the entire istream into a string first.